coder/docs/setup/installation.md

 [PostgreSQL](https://www.postgresql.org/docs/12/admin.html) instance to store data, including workspace information and session tokens.

-## Doctor

-Before proceeding, we strongly recommend running [Doctor](https://github.com/coder/coder-doctor), which is a Coder-supplied command-line tool that evaluates whether your environment is ready to install Coder.
-If there are issues with your cluster that may impact the installation process, Doctor will return information on what the problem is and suggestions on how you can fix it.

 ## Create the Coder namespace (optional)

 We recommend running Coder in a separate